Abelian instances of nonabelian symplectic reduction: Introduction

-\begin{theorem} Let $\G$ be a Lie group with an abelian, normal, and regular subgroup $\Ag$.
-Suppose $\G$ defines a free and proper Hamiltonian action on the symplectic manifold $(M,\omega)$ with equivariant momentum map $J_\G:M\to \Lag^*$.
-Let $\mu\in J_\G(M)\subset \Lag^*$ and suppose that $\G_\mu$ is connected.
+\begin{theorem} Let $\G$ be a Lie group with a regular, normal, and abelian subgroup $\Ag$.
+Suppose $\G$ acts freely and properly in a Hamiltonian fashion on the symplectic manifold $(M,\omega)$ with equivariant momentum map $J_\G:M\to \Lag^*$.
+Let $\mu\in J_\G(M)\subset \Lag^*$ and suppose the coadjoint isotropy subgroup $\G_\mu$ is connected.
 Then, there is a symplectic diffeomorphism between the symplectic reduced spaces $M\dslash_\mu\G$ and $M\dslash_{i^*(\mu)}\Ag$ if and only if they have the same dimension. \end{theorem}

-The condition that the spaces have the same dimension is obviously necessary for a diffeomorphism to exist, so our contribution is to show that it is sufficient.
-The proof of this is presented in section \ref{s:EqSympRed} and, as we explain below, relies heavily on the Theory of Reduction by Stages developed by Marsden et al \cite{stages}.
+The condition that the reduced symplectic spaces have the same dimension is obviously necessary, so our contribution is to show that it is sufficient.
+This condition only depends on $\G$, $\Ag$, and $\mu$, and is independent of the symplectic manifold $(M,\omega)$, as follows from Eq.~\eqref{eq:dim-cond} below.

+Our proof, presented in Section \ref{s:EqSympRed}, is a consequence of the reduction-by-stages theory developed by Marsden et al.~\cite{Marsden1998,stages}, together with the work of Mykytyuk and Stepin~\cite{Mykytyuk2008663}, which establishes the so-called ``stages hypothesis".
+The key observation is that the hypotheses of Theorem~\ref{th:main-new} imply that the second reduction step in the reduction-by-stages framework is trivial.
+We also present a direct proof of Theorem~\ref{th:main-new} in Appendix~\ref{app}, adapting the constructions in~\cite{stages} to our setting, and independently establishing the stages hypothesis, to make our paper self-contained.

+Our treatment of examples relies on a technical reformulation of Theorem~\ref{th:main-new}, presented as Proposition~\ref{the:main-1} in Section~\ref{ss:alt-thm}.
+This enables us to show that Theorem \ref{th:main-new} applies, for generic $\mu\in \Lag^*$, to a class of metabelian nilpotent Lie groups $\G$ that we call $\Ag$-simple (Definition \ref{def:A-simple}).
+This class contains several low-dimensional nilpotent groups (see Table \ref{Table:examples}), the Heisenberg groups of arbitrary dimension, and the jet spaces $\J^k(\R^n,\R^m)$.
+The corresponding result on the symplectic equivalence of the reduced spaces $M\dslash_\mu\G$ and $M\dslash_{i^*(\mu)}\Ag$ for $\Ag$-simple metabelian nilpotent Lie groups is stated and proved in Theorem~\ref{th:generic} of Section~\ref{sss:A-sim}.